 If you posted your application, your documents are copied and couriered back to you after 2 weeks.

 When you find out about your application

 If you are successful, you get a letter from the Citizenship Office.
-This should be 6 to 8 weeks after you apply.
+This should be about 2 months after you apply.

 If there are any problems with your application, the case officer contacts you.

 A case officer writes to you after about 2 weeks.
 They explain your options.